GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex2_gnirsls_Jband111mm_cmdline.rst

 wavelength regime and the grating.

 Our configuration in this example is J-band with a central wavelength of 1.22 |um|, using the 111 l/mm grating.
-Arcs are available, however there might be cases where there are too few lines to get a good solution.
+Arcs are available, however, depending on the central wavelength setting, there might be cases where there are too few lines or the coverage is not adequate to get a good solution.

 In our current case, the numbers of arcs lines and sky lines are similar.
 Either solution could work.
 We will show the result of both.
 It is up to